 Developers can hand-code data integration jobs, typically in the form of scripts written in Structured Query Language (SQL), the standard programming language used in relational databases.
 For many years, that was the most common approach to integration.
-However, packaged data integration tools that automate, streamline and document the development process have become available from various IT vendors.
-These include Dell's Boomi subsidiary, Hitachi Vantara, IBM, Informatica, Information Builders, Microsoft, Oracle, SAP, SAS Institute and Talend, as well as other companies.
+But packaged data integration tools that automate, streamline and document the development process have become available from various IT vendors.
+Open source integration tools are also available, some free and others in commercial versions.

 ETL tools were among the first data integration software products, reflecting the ETL method's central role in the data warehouse systems that emerged in the mid-1990s.
-Now, many vendors offer more expansive data integration platforms that also support ELT, CDC, data replication, big data integration and other forms of integration; in addition, associated data quality, data catalog and data governance software is often included as part of the platforms.
+Now, many vendors offer more expansive data integration platforms that also support ELT, CDC, data replication, big data integration and other integration methods; in addition, associated data quality, data catalog and data governance software is often included as part of the platforms.

 Some of the integration platform vendors provide data virtualization tools, too.
-They're also available from data virtualization specialists and other data management vendors, including Actifio, Astera Software, AtScale, Data Virtuality, Denodo Technologies, IBM's Red Hat unit, Stone Bond Technologies and Tibco Software.
+They're also available from data virtualization specialists and other data management vendors, including AtScale, Data Virtuality, Denodo Technologies, IBM's Red Hat unit and Stone Bond Technologies.

 The growth of cloud computing has created new needs for organizations to integrate data in different cloud applications and between cloud and on-premises systems.
 That led to the development of integration platform as a service (iPaaS), a product category that provides cloud-based integration tools.
-Most of the major data integration platform vendors now also offer iPaaS technologies; other companies in the iPaaS market include Jitterbit, MuleSoft, SnapLogic, Tibco and Workato.
+Most of the major data integration platform vendors now also offer iPaaS technologies; other companies in the iPaaS market include Jitterbit, Salesforce's MuleSoft unit, SnapLogic and Workato.

-To start with, data managers and data integration developers need full documentation of the source and target systems in an organization's data architecture so they can do the required mapping between them.
+Document your data architecture and IT systems.
+Data managers and data integration developers need full documentation of the source and target systems in an organization's data architecture so they can do the required mapping between them.
 They also must have a solid understanding of both internal and external data sources, the business rules that are embedded in the data, and how often data is updated and modified.

-As a result, it's imperative that they work closely with business users.
-Data integration efforts should also be aligned with data governance programs, as well as related data quality and master data management (MDM) initiatives, to ensure that data is clean and consistent and that data lineage documentation is available to help integration developers better understand what's in data sets.
+Link integration work with other data management processes.
+Data integration efforts should be aligned with data governance programs, as well as related data quality and master data management (MDM) initiatives.
+Doing so helps ensure that data is clean and consistent and that data lineage information is available to help integration developers better understand what's in data sets.